h1alexbel/h1alexbel.github.io/_posts/2023/07/2023-07-28-developer-realms.md

 ## Implementation

 Finally, coding!
-Your main focus should be on [Software Maintainability](https://h1alexbel.github.io/2023/06/25/maintainability-first-others-second.html).
+Your main focus should be on [**Software Maintainability**](https://h1alexbel.github.io/2023/06/25/maintainability-first-others-second.html).
 It's lots to learn how to reach it.
 It's hard.
 Your open source skills can boost it significantly.